Salmonacid1/Wildfires/README.md

 The data used in this analysis can be found at the following sites, and accesed with the directions below.

-The data on the acres bured by wildfires in California are available at https://www.fire.ca.gov/media/11397/fires-acres-all-agencies-thru-2018.pdf.
+The data on the acres burned by wildfires in California are available at https://www.fire.ca.gov/media/11397/fires-acres-all-agencies-thru-2018.pdf.

 Spatial fire perimeter data was found at https://firms.modaps.eosdis.nasa.gov/download/.
-In order to get data specifically for California when in the download request, select "Custom Region" and "Map".
+To get data specifically for California go to download request, select "Custom Region" and "Map".
-Once brough to the map, select "Draw Polygon", and outline the boundaries of California.
+Once brought to the map, select "Draw Polygon", and outline the boundaries of California.

 California climate division temperature and precipitation data came from https://www.ncdc.noaa.gov/cag/divisional/time-series/0401/tavg/all/1/1950-2021.
 To get the temperature data select the following specifications: "Average Temperature", "All Months", "January", "1950", "2021", "California", and the climate